SammyBloom/Operationalize-A-Machine-Learning-MicroService-API/README.md

 ## Setup the Environment

+To run this project, you must first include the .devops folder for this project.

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.
 ```bash
 python3 -m pip install --user virtualenv